Board of Trustees

 About Kathy

 KATHY PARK has worked in healthcare and medical education for over 20 years.
 She is a general pediatrician and is privileged to partner with parents to care for children primarily residing in South King County.
 While patients and families remain at the center of her work, she holds several other roles, including clinical professor and project lead for early childhood programming.
 She holds a BA from the University of California at Berkeley, an MD from Case Western Reserve University, and an MPH from the University of Washington.
-At UPrep, she has served as parent rep, co-chair of the Parent Education Committee and several years on the UPrep Together Committee.
-She currently serves on the Diversity, Equity and Inclusion Committee and the Social Emotional Learning Advisory Board.
-Kathy and her husband, Dave, have a son, Lucas, who graduated from Roosevelt High School in ’22, and a son, Jack ’25.
+At UPrep, she has served as parent rep, co-chair of the parent education committee and several years on the UPrep Together committee.
+She currently serves on the diversity, equity, inclusion, and belonging committee and the social emotional learning advisory board.
+Kathy and her husband Dave, have a son, Lucas, who graduated from Roosevelt High School in ’22 and a son, Jack ’25.

 Casey Schuchart